Twin study

 Twin studies are studies conducted on identical or fraternal twins.
 They aim to reveal the importance of environmental and genetic influences for traits, phenotypes, and disorders.
 Twin research is considered a key tool in behavioral genetics and in related fields, from biology to psychology.
 Twin studies are part of the broader methodology used in behavior genetics, which uses all data that are genetically informative – siblings studies, adoption studies, pedigree, etc. These studies have been used to track traits ranging from personal behavior to the presentation of severe mental illnesses such as schizophrenia.

 Twins are a valuable source for observation because they allow the study of environmental influence and varying genetic makeup: "identical" or monozygotic (MZ) twins share essentially 100% of their genes, which means that most differences between the twins (such as height, susceptibility to boredom, intelligence, depression, etc.) are due to experiences that one twin has but not the other twin.
 "Fraternal" or dizygotic (DZ) twins share only about 50% of their genes, the same as any other sibling.
 Twins also share many aspects of their environment (e.g., uterine environment, parenting style, education, wealth, culture, community) because they are born into the same family.
 The presence of a given genetic or phenotypic trait in only one member of a pair of identical twins (called discordance) provides a powerful window into environmental effects on such a trait.

 Twins are also useful in showing the importance of the unique environment (specific to one twin or the other) when studying trait presentation.
 Changes in the unique environment can stem from an event or occurrence that has only affected one twin.
 This could range from a head injury or a birth defect that one twin has sustained while the other remains healthy.

 The classical twin design compares the similarity of monozygotic (identical) and dizygotic (fraternal) twins.
-If identical twins are considerably more similar than fraternal twins (which is found for most traits), this implies that genes play an important role in these traits.
+If identical twins are considerably more similar than fraternal twins (which is found for all traits), this implies that genes play an important role in these traits.
 By comparing many hundreds of families with twins, researchers can then understand more about the roles of genetic effects, shared environment, and unique environment in shaping behavior.

-Modern twin studies have concluded that almost all traits are partly influenced by genetic differences, with some characteristics showing a stronger influence (e.g. height), others an intermediate level (e.g. personality traits) and some more complex heritabilities, with evidence for different genes affecting different aspects of the trait – as in the case of autism.
-The methodological assumptions on which twin studies are based, however, have been criticized as untenable.
+Modern twin studies have concluded that all studied traits are partly influenced by genetic differences, with some characteristics showing a stronger influence (e.g. height), others an intermediate level (e.g. personality traits) and some more complex heritabilities, with evidence for different genes affecting different aspects of the trait – as in the case of autism.